-As well as blog entries about everything TEFL, there are worksheets on all kinds of topics and for various textbooks, plus links to my hundreds of articles on all things ELT elsewhere – see the drop-down menus at the top for all of these.
+As well as blog entries about everything TEFL, there are about 2000 worksheets on all kinds of topics and for various textbooks, plus links to my hundreds of articles on all things ELT and my first e-book– see the drop-down menus at the top for all of these.

 I also write a reasonably popular blog about Japan and three almost totally ignored ones on the same topic: